VarchasvH/aws-3tier/README.md

 A Three-Tier Architecture is one that is segmented into three parts:
 * **Presentation Layer (Front-End)** - Acts as the UI and handles the user interaction.
 * **Application Layer (Back-End)** - Responsible for Data processing and business logic.
-* **Data Layer (DataBase)** - Manages data storage and data retrival.
+* **Data Layer (DataBase)** - Manages data storage and data retrieval.

-This Architecture promotes the seperation of concerns and facilitates easy updates or modification to specific layers without impacting others.
+This Architecture promotes the separation of concerns and facilitates easy updates or modification to specific layers without impacting others.

 It is a shift from the monolithic way of building an application where the frontend, the backend and the database are both sitting in one place.
 ## AWS Services used